vabarbosa/tfjs-model-playground/image-segmenter/README.md

 The following steps were taken to convert the MAX Image Segmenter model to the web friendly format:

 > _The MAX Image Segmenter model is a frozen graph.
 Frozen model formats have been deprecated since TensorFlow.js 1.0.
-To convert it, is recommended to use older versions (i.e., 0.8.x)._
+To convert frozen models, it recommended to use older versions (i.e., 0.8.x)._

 1. Install [`tensorflowjs`](https://pypi.org/project/tensorflowjs/) Python module
     - `pip install tensorflowjs==0.8.5`